The complex heavy-quark potential in an anisotropic quark-gluon plasma -- Statics and dynamics: Conclusions

 In this work, we generalized a complex HQ potential model proposed in ref.~\cite{Guo:2018vwy} from an equilibrium QGP setting to a non-equilibrium QGP with small momentum-space anisotropy.
 The non-equilibrium effects were incorporated into the potential model by utilizing an anisotropic screening mass, which depends on the quark pair alignment with respect to the direction of anisotropy.
 In practice, this generalization consists of replacing the isotropic Debye mass $m_D$ with the anisotropic screening mass, which we consider as a ``minimal" extension to non-zero anisotropy.
 By assuming that the very same screening scale appearing in the perturbative contributions also shows up in the non-perturbative string part, the anisotropic screening mass can be determined based solely on the information of the Debye-screened HQ potential which is calculable within hard-thermal-loop perturbation theory even in the non-equilibrium case.

 We applied the above idea to both the real and imaginary part of the HQ potential to derive the anisotropic screening masses, which required matching the effective expressions given by eqs.~(\ref{vpteff}) and (\ref{vimpteff}) to the exact results from a first-principles calculation.
 These effective expressions were chosen such that the desired asymptotic behavior is automatically guaranteed.
 The resulting angle-dependent anisotropic screening masses, as determined, had an ambiguity due to the ${\hat r}$-dependence and numerical results showed that matching at ${\hat r}=1$ turned out to be an optimal method which can nearly perfectly reproduce the exact perturbative results with the effective forms.
+Given the ``minimal" extension, this clearly demonstrated the validity of the key ingredients, namely, the anisotropic screening masses, in our model construction.
 In addition, we found that it was necessary to introduce different anisotropic screening masses ${\tilde m}_D(\lambda,\xi,\theta)$ and ${\hat m}_D(\lambda,\xi,\theta)$ for the real and imaginary part, respectively, because the angular dependence was much less pronounced in ${\hat m}_D(\lambda,\xi,\theta)$ when compared to that obtained for the real part of the potential.